 Figure 9 shows the variation in R{gs} and R{gd} with respect to frequency.
-In presence of underlap on both sides such as in Symmetric device, it shows the maximum amount of intrinsic resistance.
+The result shows the maximum amount of intrinsic resistance in the presence of underlap on both sides such as in symmetric device.
 Among the asymmetric devices, R{gs} is greater for the Source-U device whereas R{gd} is greater for the Drain-U device.